 Our program values our relationships with school communities and partners.
-These relationships offer our Pre-service Teachers opportunities to develop competencies related to Alberta Education Teaching Quality Standards with respect to planning, instructing, assessing, creating safe and caring learning environments, and undertaking professional obligations and responsibilities.
-The mentorship support of schools and teachers is integral to the development of our Pre-service Teachers' professional identity.
+These relationships offer our Preservice Teachers opportunities to develop competencies related to Alberta Education Teaching Quality Standards with respect to planning, instructing, assessing, creating safe and caring learning environments, and undertaking professional obligations and responsibilities.
+The mentorship support of schools and teachers is integral to the development of our Pre-service Teachers' professional identity and emerging practice.